 Join Jen Kramer for an in-depth discussion in this video Creating child templates, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So far we've talked about template styles…these are little groups of settings…that run on top of…some HTML and CSS that is controlled by something called…a Template Master.…And it's fine to…go on ahead and set up as many templates styles as you want…that are dependent on that Template Master.…As Joomla updates and goes to new versions…your template styles should be protected…and those colors and so forth should carry on…to updated versions of the template.…But,…if you want to go into Protostar…and you want to start changing around the HTML and CSS…that underlies all of those template styles…I strongly recommend that the first thing you do…is make a copy of that template.…